Pines: Not just for breakfast anymore

 A lot of folks had a laugh over that, but perhaps Euell will have the last laugh.
 We all probably have an ancestor who ate a pine tree or part of it now and then.
 I know I did.
 And people may eat pine again.
 It’s a family with over 200 species and has served man well, famine food to ship masts.
 So much has been written about this family let me see if I can say a few things others haven’t.

 There are actually two groups of pines, softwood pines and hardwood pines.
 The soft pines have needles that are found in groups of five on twigs.
 Their wood is actually low in density.
 Hard pines have needles in groups of two or three per twig.
 Their wood is moderate in density.
 This may seem like a technical distraction but often telling pines apart is very difficult and how the needles arrange themselves is important… unless you are making pine needle tea, then just put a few needles or the tip of a young branch in hot water and you’ll have a nice serving of Vitamin C. Pine needle tea saved many a sailor in olden days from scurvy.
-(Despite what some websites say, in tea form the pine needles are no threat to pregnant women.)
+(Despite what some websites say, in tea form the pine needles are no threat to pregnant women.
+In fact let me explain that.)

 The cambium of the pine (between the bark and the wood) can be boiled or roasted as a famine food, and makes a reasonable flour.
 Fried in olive or coconut oil it’s actually tasty.
 The cambium near the base of the tree is better than the cambium near the top of the tree.
 That bit of advice always struck me as odd as if I would climb a pine to get a strip of bark off the top when the bottom is so close and handy.
 And of course nearly everyone has had a pine nut or two.
 Animals like the pine nuts as well, including squirrels, turkey, quail, and brown-headed nuthatches.